pnnl/SHAD/README.rst

   SHAD components, and/or other extensions; SHAD currently include graph data-structures and algorithms.

 SHAD is written in C++, and requires compiler support for (at least) C++ 11.
+When building with GCC, version >=8 is required.
 To enable all of the SHAD's features, please review its `Install Dependencies`_ and `Runtime Systems`_ requirements.

 How to cite SHAD